 3-0-3.
-Prerequisites: ENGL 0099, MATH 0097, and READ 0099/Satisfactory placements scores

-This course is designed to equip future teachers with the fundamental knowledge of understanding culture and teaching children from diverse backgrounds.
+Prerequisites: ENGL 0099, MATH 0097, and READ 0099/Satisfactory placements scores This course is designed to equip future teachers with the fundamental knowledge of understanding culture and teaching children from diverse backgrounds. ☐ A field component (total 10 hours) is required.
+A field component (totaling 10 hours) is required.

-Education 2130: Exploring Learning and Teaching EDUC 2130
+Education 2130: Exploring Learning and Teaching

+EDUC 2130
-3-0-3 Prerequisites: ENGL 0099, MATH 0097, and READ 0099/Satisfactory placements scores

-Explore key aspects of learning and teaching through examining your own learning processes and those of others, with the goal of applying your knowledge to enhance the learning of all students in a variety of educational settings and contexts.
+3-0-3 Prerequisites: ENGL 0099, MATH 0097, and READ 0099/Satisfactory placements scores Explore key aspects of learning and teaching through examining your own learning processes and those of others, with the goal of applying your knowledge to enhance the learning of all students in a variety of educational settings and contexts.
+A field component (total 10 hours) is required.